Centre hikes dearness allowance to 5 per cent for 1.1 crore employees, pensioners

-The Centre today increased dearness allowance and dearness relief by 1 per cent to 5 per cent, benefiting 50 lakh employees and 61 lakh pensioners.
-This decision was taken at the Union Cabinet meeting chaired by Prime Minister Narendra Modi here.
+The government on Tuesday increased dearness allowance and dearness relief by 1 per cent to 5 per cent.
+The move will benefit 50 lakh employees and 61 lakh pensioners.
+This decision was taken at the Union Cabinet meeting chaired by Prime Minister Narendra Modi in the national capital.
 “Release of additional installment of DA is an increase of 1 per cent over the existing rate of 4 per cent of the basic pay/pension, to compensate for price rise,” according to an official statement.

 The new rate will be applicable from July 1.